Find a medical facility

 Buying medication

-You will easily find many pharmacies (eczane) in Turkey, usually open from 9am to 6pm Monday to Saturday where you will find all the usual medicines.
+You will easily find many pharmacies (eczane) in Turkey, usually open from 9am to 6pm Monday to Saturday.
 There are also several 24-hour duty pharmacies.
+Here you will find all the usual medicines, including some under the same name as in France.

 If you are taking medication with you on your trip, remember to bring your doctor's prescription which you may be asked to show at customs.